Achievable logoAchievable logo

 Answer = 40%

-In summary, the dividend payout ratio measures the level of profits shared with investors.
-Growth companies tend to have low dividend payout ratios (or no DPR if they don’t pay dividends), while value companies typically have higher payout ratios.
+In summary, the dividend payout ratio shows how much of a company’s profits are paid out to shareholders.
+Growth companies tend to have low payout ratios (or no payout ratio if they don’t pay dividends), while value companies often have higher payout ratios.

 Time value of money concepts

-In the dividend models and discounted cash flow chapters, we discussed the concept of the time value of money.
-A dollar received today is worth more than a dollar received in the future due to opportunity cost.
-Money received in the future misses out on potential returns if it were invested today.
+In the dividend models and discounted cash flow chapters, we introduced the time value of money.
+A dollar received today is worth more than a dollar received in the future because of opportunity cost.
+If you receive money later, you lose the chance to invest it and earn returns in the meantime.

-For the rest of this chapter, we’ll discuss this concept further with a specific emphasis on the following:
+For the rest of this chapter, the focus is on:

 • Present value (review)